Pensions in Vietnam: Funding

 Public servants, state-owned enterprise workers, and contract-based private sector workers are subject to mandatory pension contributions of 22%, of which 14% is paid by employers and 8% is paid by employees.
 For other workers, including Vietnamese abroad and foreigners, this is voluntary.
 As of 2014, a total of 11.5 million Vietnamese workers paid pension contributions.

 State non-contributory pensions

-Elderly people without pensions who live in extreme poverty can get assistance from other government programs, though these are generally not well-funded.
+People aged 60-79 who are under the poverty line receive a means-tested noncontributory pension.

 For those over 80 and/or disabled, the benefits are higher, starting at VND 180,000 (about $9.5 in 2010).
 As of 2012, 1.43 million elderly were receiving these benefits.

-Private pensions

-People can also choose to contribute additional funds to life insurance schemes, and receive either lump sum or pension payments when retiring, though this is uncommon among low-income workers.
+The state non-contributory pensions have been a significant factor in the decline in poverty in Vietnam.

+Voluntary supplemental pension plans

+Since 2013, large companies can offer voluntary supplemental pension plans.
+These are regulated by Circular No. 115 (2013), Decree No. 88 (2016), and Circular No. 86 (2017).
+Voluntary supplemental pension plans can be either organized under a trust and managed by a life insurance company supervised by the Ministry of Finance or they may be offered on a contract model managed by a pension fund enterprise.